speeters-chem/git_course_parallel_school/README.md

 EX1.2 : REMOTE COMMAND
 -----------------------

+In this exercise we continue to work with the previous local repository.

  - 1.2.1 Create a remote empty repository
- - 1.2.2 Show if your local repo has remote repo linked
+ - 1.2.2 Check if your local repo has remote repos linked

          git remote -v

- - 1.2.3 Copy remote repo URL and link with local repo, call it ORIGIN
+ - 1.2.3 Copy the remote repo URL and link it with the local repo, call it ORIGIN

          git remote add origin your_url